Slack guide: Work across time zones

 Asking when people are free

-Want a quick way to check availability?
+Want a quick way to check team availability?
 Try Slack polls:

 - Let your team vote on what works best